kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 [This amendment delayed until Apr.
 21, 2021 at 86 FR 13630, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=6b985e88a7cfec9af0e08218ca17ba79&mc=true&node=20210310y1.4)

 The following definitions apply to this part.
-If there is a conflict between the definitions of this part and definitions specified in §1.1 of this chapter, the definitions in this part control for purposes of this part:
+If there is a conflict between the definitions of this part and definitions specified in [[Volume 1/A Definitions and general requirements/0001 Definitions and abbreviations.md#§1.1   General definitions.|§1.1]] of this chapter, the definitions in this part control for purposes of this part:

 *Control station* means an interface used by the remote pilot to control the flight path of the small unmanned aircraft.